 I have an excellent coach in Jim McGehee (One-on-One Endurance) and I've worked with him since 2009.
 He's a 20+ year veteran who does the tricky work of planning out the multisport training in a way that works with life and family.

-I'm a proud member of the Endurance Films Racing team, and pleased to be sponsored by Solar Connexion (solar contracting) of Blacksburg, Virginia.
+I'm pleased to be sponsored by Solar Connexion (solar contracting) of Blacksburg, Virginia.
 I have the backing of many friends and family, and am graetful for their support!

 My goal for this blog, and for my journey in general, is to encourage people to find a healthy lifestyle that includes activities that they enjoy and that incite passion!
 There is a sport or activity out there for everyone, be it triathlon or table tennis or hiking.
 Furthermore, I hope readers of this blog will dream a little bigger or reach a little deeper and reap the rewards of the journey!